Micro coaxial cable testing and inspection equipment

 Packaging compression that creates a bend sharper than the approved routing limit.

-When 1296 out of 2000 assemblies fail, the fastest recovery is not arguing over blame.
+When a large share of a lot fails on signal, the fastest recovery is not arguing over blame.
 Freeze production, sort by failure mode, rebuild the test method, and only then restart the replacement lot.

 Hommer Zhao, Technical Director